galawaydude/LeetWrap/README.md

 ## API Endpoints

-Here are some of the main endpoints provided by this API wrapper:
+Here are the endpoints provided by this API wrapper:

 ### Question Details